orderlion/mongoMyAdmin/README.md

 MONGO_URL="mongodb://localhost:27017/yourdb" yarn run docker-run
 ```

-We are automatically replacing `localhost` in your mongoDb connection string with `172.17.0.1` (your host's local IP to access from the inside the docker container).
+We are automatically replacing `localhost` in your mongoDb connection string with `172.17.0.1` (your host's local IP to access it from inside the docker container).

 Please make sure to add `172.17.0.1` to your `bindIp` setting inside your [`mongod.conf` file](https://www.mongodb.com/docs/manual/reference/configuration-options/).